The Vicar of Bray (song): Popery

-Derogatory word referring to Roman Catholicism, as personified in the Pope; King James II was the first Catholic monarch of England since Mary I of England.
-James's Catholic faith and attempts to revoke legal restrictions against his coreligionists caused an anti-Catholic Parliament to invite King James' daughter, Mary, and her husband, James' nephew and son-in-law William of Orange, to rule England.
-William invaded England with a large army.
-Parliament announced that the King had effectively abdicated and declared William III and Mary II to be joint King and Queen.
-This coup d'etat was a unique event in British history, and is known as the Glorious Revolution.
-Parliament passed legislation making Protestantism a condition for any monarch of Britain or Ireland.

-Even after the defeat of his armies in Ireland, King James and the House of Stuart still had a very large following throughout the British Isles.
-The new order never felt entirely secure from the possibility of civil war in favor of the deposed dynasty.

-James's son, living abroad, became known as The Old Pretender (see line 41), but his grandson, Charles ("Bonnie Prince Charlie"), The Young Pretender, proved a far more effective military commander and contender for the throne.
+Derogatory term for Roman Catholicism, as personified in the Pope; King James II was the first Catholic monarch of England since Mary I. James's Catholic religion and attempts to revoke legal restrictions against his co-religionists caused an anti-Catholic Parliament to invite King James' daughter Mary and her husband William of Orange to rule England.
+William invaded England with a large army, while Parliament declared William III and Mary II to be joint King and Queen.
+After this Glorious Revolution, Parliament made Protestantism a condition for any monarch of Britain or Ireland.
+Even after the defeat of his armies in Ireland, King James and the House of Stuart still had a large following throughout the British Isles.
+The new regime never felt entirely safe from civil war seeking to restore the Stuart dynasty.
+James's son, living abroad, became known as The Old Pretender (see line 41) but his grandson, Charles ("Bonnie Prince Charlie"), The Young Pretender, proved a far more effective military commander and dangerous contender for the throne.

 Penal Laws and Declaration of Indulgence

-The Penal Laws were a series of laws which upheld the establishment of the Church of England against Protestant nonconformists and Catholics.
-Civil penalties were applied to those who did not conform.
-When James II of England and VII of Scotland he issued two proclamations in 1687 (12 February in Scotland and 4 April in England) granted broad religious freedom by suspending the penal laws.
+The Penal Laws were laws that upheld the establishment of the Church of England against Protestant nonconformists and Catholics.
+Civil penalties were imposed to those who did not conform.
+When James II of England and VII of Scotland issued two proclamations in 1687 (12 February in Scotland and 4 April in England), he granted broad religious freedom by suspending the penal laws.
 There was open resistance from Anglicans and few clergy read out the indulgence in Church.
-The Vicar of Bray was therefore following the King rather than the Church.
+The Vicar of Bray was thus following the King rather than the Church.

 Jesuits

-A Roman Catholic religious order founded by Saint Ignatius of Loyola, the Jesuits were known for the excellence of their academic training, ability to argue effectively against Protestantism using the Bible, and personal vow of obedience to the Roman Pontiff.
-Therefore, from the reign of Queen Elizabeth I of England the priests of Society of Jesus were especially feared and hated by the Protestants of the British Isles.
-English, Scottish, Irish, and Welsh Protestants viewed the Jesuits as terrorists, assassins, and spies due to the Jesuit practice of sending missionaries incognito into Britain to minister to Catholics, spread the faith and bring back information.
-It was alleged (based on both hearsay and the convictions of Jesuits for involvement in the Gunpowder Plot (1605)) that the order incited revolt.
+A Roman Catholic religious order founded by Saint Ignatius of Loyola, the Jesuits were known for the excellence of their academic training, ability to argue against Protestantism using the Bible and personal vow of obedience to the Roman Pontiff.
+From the reign of Queen Elizabeth I of England the priests of the Society of Jesus were especially feared and hated by the Protestants of the British Isles.
+English, Scottish, Irish and Welsh Protestants viewed the Jesuits as terrorists, assassins and spies due to the Jesuit practice of sending missionaries incognito into Britain to minister to Catholics, spread the faith and bring back information.
+It was alleged (based on hearsay and the convictions of Jesuits for involvement in the Gunpowder Plot (1605) that the order incited revolt.